EdJoPaTo/website-stalker-example/sites/com-apple-apple-pay.md

 * ### Can I use Apple Pay abroad?  ###

   Apple Pay works in countries and regions that support contactless payments.
 Confirm with your bank, and ask about any fees they may charge for overseas usage.

 * ### How can my business accept Apple Pay?  ###

   If your business already accepts credit and debit cards, simply contact your [payment provider](https://developer.apple.com/apple-pay/payment-platforms/) to start accepting Apple Pay.
 If you want to accept Apple Pay on your website or in your app, visit [Apple Pay for developers](https://developer.apple.com/apple-pay/).

+* ### Does my business need any special equipment to accept Apple Pay?  ###

+  With Tap to Pay on iPhone, you can use an iPhone to accept contactless payments through an app supported by any of the [participating payment service providers](https://developer.apple.com/tap-to-pay/).
+No extra terminal or hardware is required.
+If you already have a payment terminal, contact your payment service provider to find out if it accepts contactless payments.

 * ### How do I let my customers know I accept Apple Pay?  ###